TitansBane/Elysium-Remastered/README.md

 ### Ultrawide Support

 If you have an ultrawide monitor (21:9), the UI will be off.
-Thankfully, widescreen support is integrated into Elysium by default, so all you need to do is enable all widescreen support mods on the left side of MO2 under the `08 WIDESCREEN SUPPORT` separator and place the widescreen_skyui_fix.esp below SkyUI_SE.esp in the load order.
+Thankfully, widescreen support is integrated into Elysium Remastered by default, so all you need to do is enable all widescreen support mods on the left side of MO2 under the `08 WIDESCREEN SUPPORT` separator and place the widescreen_skyui_fix.esp below SkyUI_SE.esp in the load order.
 That's it, and you can now start the game up and play.

 ### Zoomed in Display